robinmattern/FRDocs_dev01-robin/Setup/fr0103_Clone-FR-Apps.md

 - Use Notepad to change your-github-name  e.g. brucetroutman-gmail

-- be sure that you are signed in to your github account
+- Be sure that you are "signed in" to your github account

 ```
 https://github.com/your-github-name?tab=repositories